kgrgreer/foam3/nanopay/src/net/nanopay/security/README.md

 ### Overview

-The PrivateKeyDAO is a DAO which stores PrivateKeyEntry objects.
+PrivateKeyDAO is a DAO which stores PrivateKeyEntry objects.
 Before storing in the DAO, the private key is wrapped using an encrypting key.
 This ensures that the Private Keys are never stored in a DAO unencrypted.

 ### Usage

-The PrivateKeyDAO extends ProxyDAO; a delegate is required.
+PrivateKeyDAO extends ProxyDAO; a delegate is required.
 The only additional property that is required to be configured is the `alias` property.
 This property is used in conjunction with the KeyStoreManager interface to load/store the wrapping key.
 By default, the PrivateKeyDAO uses a 256 bit AES key to wrap all PrivateKeys.

 ```
 // set up delegate